 Let me fast-forward through the last couple of weeks… The plan to clamp his gastrostomy commenced with much retching and uncomfortable grumpiness and barely touched his losses which were reaching and exceeding 600mls with a worrying ease.
 He continued to have bizarre poos and to look deathly pale with dark red rings and a waxy appearance.
 Then he had his MMR booster (remember the plan for him to start Nursery… ).
 He then woke up with a temperature the next day that was either the booster or an infection.
 Not wanting to risk an infection he was started on antibiotics.
 The next three days he was unwell and some bad stomach pains that he’d been having suddenly became quite severe, including one that involved me being stuck in Camden with a child that was screaming in agony who then passed out in a taxi from the pain.
 Then after surprising the children by picking them up from school and having a nice night with them and Roger we attempted to have a fun afternoon in London before we were dropped back at the hospital.
 Cue agonising stomach pains at the train station, a mad dash back to hospital and a week trying to figure out what the hell was going on.
 I should point out that while at home I discovered that one of the drugs that he had been started on contained milk, soy and gluten.
 If you keep in mind that this child is on the most broken down elemental formula’s possible because he seems to react to so many things, this wasn’t a good strategy to try and improve the workings of his insides.
 I stopped it straight away, and he’s looking much, much better ever since.
 So with that revelation, we also see the numbers start reducing on the losses and his poos become less worrisome (although admittedly they still look like pale gold metallic paint… apparently this is fat malabsorbtion according to someone whose job it is to test my son’s poo.
 See life could always be worse…).
 I’m not saying there is a direct link between removing the probiotic and things improving, but it certainly didn’t hurt.
 The pains continued however.
 It has been like watching my little boy in labour.
 Sweating and shaking and screaming, then a pause of 15 seconds before it happens again.
 The only clue of what is happening is that he is fine in-between the pain and when drugs were given at the end of an episode he hit the roof, like that part of his bowel was in agony.
 A little time later it was fine again.
 Ultrasound, xray and contrast are all inconclusive as it’s impossible to get him down there fast enough to do the test during the pain.
 We only have history, severity and guesswork to help which isn’t much of a comfort when the surgeons are talking about the possibility of operating again.

 I’m enormously thankful that these events have happened in front of a whole host of people.
-What happens to mothers like me, who are lucky enough to have children who like to challenge the medical profession, is that, when they are stumped, at one point or other you can guarantee that someone will ask the question… is the mother doing it?
+What happens to mothers like me, who are lucky enough to have children who like to know what are gamsat scores ?
+And like to challenge the medical profession, is that, when they are stumped, at one point or other you can guarantee that someone will ask the question… is the mother doing it?
 This question was asked in a meeting of all six of Great Ormond Streets highly respected consultant surgeons, including one who had retired but always seemed to get the ‘challenging’ cases so agreed to come and lend some wisdom.
 The consultants listened to Dominic’s history, heard about the latest challenges and concluded one of three things.
 Either he had eaten something that had caused a partial blockage, his bowel was intermittently twisting, or it was intermittently telescoping in on itself (intussusception).
 The consultant had seen his bowel doing this during the operation, so that was at the top of everyone’s list.
 Of course when they couldn’t make up their minds the spotlight fell on me (in my absence I should add, I wasn’t invited to this meeting of great minds, being only the mother).
 I’m not cross about this, I’ve been expecting it.
 So thankfully there were a good few people who objected loudly to the question and claimed to have witness the bile and the pain and the question went away.
 But I’m left with a residual low level paranoia that makes me a little more edgy than before, and far more careful about how I phrase things and who tells the doctors details about what is going on.

 So here are things as they currently stand.
 Dominic’s losses are bumbling between 200 and 300mls which is great and would possibly be manageable at home.
 He’s still malabsorbing fat which suggests that his insides are very irritated, possibly still from the probiotic that contained things that could well have inflamed it or from something that is currently happening.
 He is still getting the pains, sometimes often, sometimes with a longer break in between, sometimes short, sometimes seemingly never ending.
 He is in agony when they hit, morphine does not touch it, and the doctors only have a best guess to work on.
 So the question hanging in the air is do we leave him in this much pain for another week hoping an answer will show itself or that the pains will magically disappear, or do the surgeons operate, treat what they think it is and hope he doesn’t come round with a bowel that will take 6 weeks to start working properly again and the pains as well.
 It’s a tough one isn’t it?
 Ask me when he’s screaming and I’d say that I’d be willing to do anything to try and take the pain away for him, ask me when he’s happy and I’ll be more cautious and my mind will turn to my other two children in just as much pain in their own way.
 All I do know is that being in limbo doesn’t sit well with me and I find it hard to focus on anything outside our little hospital existence.
 So forgive me if, for the time being, I remain that person staring back from the other side of the glass, waiting until the surgeons roll the dice and let us know our fate.